CekViral/.github/profile/README.md

 ---
 ## 3. Login to Your Account
 Steps:
-1. Click the "Login" button.
+1. Click the "MASUK" button.
 2. Enter the email and password you registered.
-3. Click the "Login" button to access the application.
+3. Click the "Masuk" button to access the application.

 ![Login](images/login.jpg)